• Skip to primary navigation

 Finished dough for bozi milosti, sitting on a plastic wrap.

 STEP 3: Divide the dough in half.
-Set one of them aside and wrap it again to prevent from drying out.
+Set one of them aside and wrap it again to prevent it from drying out.
 Roll out the other half of the dough thinly, turning it over as you roll it out.
-The dough is quite elastic and has a tendency to shrink.
-Continue rolling it out until it's real thin.
+The dough is quite elastic and tends to shrink.
+Continue rolling it out until it's really thin.

 Rolled-out dough for Czech bozi milosti.